Caltech-OCTO/Subzero.jl/documentation.md

 | μ             | Coefficent of friction             | 0.2           |
 | E             | Young's Modulus                    | 6e6 N/m2      |

-In particular, Young's Modulus is calculated usually calculated using the total floe area after floe initialization in the original Subzero code:
+In particular, Young's Modulus is usually calculated using the total floe area after floe initialization in the original Subzero code:
 ```julia
 E = 1.5e3*(mean(sqrt.(floe_arr.area)) + minimum(sqrt.(floe_arr.area)))
 ```

 ### Physical Process Settings
-Subzero allows you to turn on and off various physical processes, as well as change various settings for these physical processes.
+Subzero allows you to turn on and off various physical processes, as well as change the settings for these physical processes.
 The physical processes availible are: coupling, collisions, fractures, and simplfication.
 We will be adding corner fracturing, packing, rafting, ridging, and welding.
 For each of these physical processes, you can create a settings object, and change the parameters within that object to change the physical process to meet your simulation needs.
 #### Coupling Settings
-`CouplingSettings` changes how Subzero uses the ocean and atmosphere two-dimensional vector fields within the `Ocean` and `Atmos` structs, whether those values are static user-provided values of values that are updated every timesteps through coulpling with Oceananigans.
+`CouplingSettings` changes how Subzero uses the ocean and atmosphere two-dimensional vector fields within the `Ocean` and `Atmos` structs, whether those values are static user-provided values or values that are updated every timesteps through coupling with Oceananigans.
 The availible settings are:
 - coupling_on, which turns this process on and off
 - ∆t, which sets the number of timesteps between this process running
 - ∆d, which sets the number of ocean/atmosphere grid cells around a floe to consider when interpolating ocean/atmosphere forcings
 - mc_n, which sets the number of monte carlo points for each floe that are used for the interpolation
-- calc_ocnτ_on, which turns on and off the calculation of the ice effects on the ocean and stores output in the ocean's fx, fy, and si_area fields
+- two_way_coupling_on, which turns on and off the calculation of the ice and atmosphere effects on the ocean and stores output in the ocean's stress fields.

 Here is an example of creating your own coupling settings, using the default values:
 ```julia